-Serbia: Gas storage expansion crucial for future gas supply to Serbia31.
-October 2016. / News Serbia Energy
+Serbia: Gas storage expansion crucial for future gas supply to Serbia, News Serbia Energy

 Deputy Director for Economic Affairs at Srbijagas Milan Zdravkovic said that the expansion of the underground gas storage Banatski Dvor and the construction of new gas storages is the only way to ensure stable gas supply to Serbia after Russia stops gas transport through Ukraine in 2019.